martinchernyavskiy/Notes/CS/Hardware/ECE 252/Number Representation.md

 ## Bases

+- ### General Notes

+- Weight of each digit is determined by its position and base

 - ### Decimal (Base 10)
 	- Value of digit depends on its position
 	- Each position represents a power of ten